julienvollering/DSMdepth/ms/ms.md

 The radiometric predictor uranium ground concentration showed moderate importance at Skrimfjella.

 \begin{figure}
-\includegraphics[width=1\linewidth]{figures/variable_importance} \caption{Global variable importance in the best-performing models at Skrimfjella (a) and Ørskogfjellet (b), as measured by three different metrics: Shapley values, permutation importance, and the Feature Importance Ranking Measure [@greenwellVariableImportancePlots2020].
-Variables removed due to collinearity are shown to the right of the variable with which they are most correlated.}(\#fig:varImp)
+\includegraphics[width=1\linewidth]{figures/variable_importance} \caption{Global variable importance in the best-performing models at Skrimfjella (a) and Ørskogfjellet (b), as measured by three different metrics: Shapley values, permutation importance, and the Feature Importance Ranking Measure \citep{greenwellVariableImportancePlots2020}.
+Variables removed due to collinearity are shown to the right of the variable with which they are most correlated.
+Spearman rank correlations between the three metrics are displayed in matrices.}(\#fig:varImp)
 \end{figure}

 ### Partial dependence